 Step 2: Preparation and filing of a patent application

 In the second step of the patent process, we write your patent application.
 Upon your approval, we file the patent application with the Patent Office.
-The preparation and filing of the patent application involves preparation of a document that describes your invention.
+The preparation and filing of the patent application involve the preparation of a document that describes your invention.
 This document must be able to allow another person to make and use your invention.
-The patent application is not a check the box type of application.
+The patent application is not a check-the-box type of application.

 Step 3: Patent prosecution

 Prosecution of a patent application refers to the correspondence between the patent attorney representing the inventor and the Patent Office.
 Correspondence includes documents such as a written response to an Office Action from the Patent Office.
 This response is an argument trying to convince the examiner that your invention is worthy of a patent.
 The Office Action is the official stance of the Patent Office on whether they will grant you a patent or not.